Questions? Ask Us , Call (949) 481-4319, or Watch How to Sign Up For and Use Cyber Civics.

 SAMPLE LESSONS FROM LEVELS 2 & 3

-Because there is an urgent need to teach students how to evaluate the news they find online, especially in this age of so-called “fake” news, this lesson introduces them to the real meaning of this term, and also teaches them what “fake” news is not.
+Because there is an urgent need to teach students how to evaluate the information they find online, this lesson and activity teaches students a strategy to do just that.